Associate Professor (Senior Lecturer) in Ecology

 My second year teaching is largely field-based.
 I run the Marine Biology and Coastal Ecology field course in South Africa (MBIO213) which is usually in September.
 At the end of the year I'm involved a non-residential field course based at the marine station.
 This course covers experimental design, sampling from boats and statistical analysis of the data we collect (MBIO224).

 In the third year I teach behavioural ecology (MBIO317) and supervise research projects (MBIO313).

-I was the programme leader for BSc Marine Biology & Coastal Ecology for seven years, and now help Dave Bilton to run the programme.
+I was the programme leader for BSc Marine Biology & Coastal Ecology for seven years, and now help Dave Bilton and Tony Knights to run the programme.